devshell/otis/README.md

 ====
 !So Hard to Handle

-The goal is to create a slice of handlers that when called will iterate from the first to the last and correct errors along the way.
+The goal is to create a stack of middleware that when called will iterate from the first to the last and correct errors along the way.
+At the end, the output should be dependent on the adapter being used including support out of the box for the http.Handler interface, and the go-tigertonic return handler.